Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

-\textit{Recall Trade-off.} It is worth noting that the Baseline maintains higher Recall@5 and Recall@10 scores compared to the re-ranking methods.
-This is a typical behavior of re-ranking architectures, which aggressively optimize the top positions (Top-1 to Top-3) to maximize precision for the limited context window of the LLM.
-While this may push some marginally relevant documents further down the list (slightly affecting R@10), the substantial gain in MRR and EM is far more valuable for a RAG system, where the generator's performance depends primarily on the quality of the very first retrieved chunks.
+It is worth noting that the \textit{Hybrid Sparse-Dense Baseline} and the \textit{Standalone Cross-Encoder} maintain higher Recall@5 and Recall@10 scores, respectively, compared to \textit{ELERAG}.
+This might be due to the fact that while entity linking can retrieve additional relevant passages, it may also introduce some noise, as passages discussing related entities or topics may be retrieved even when they are not directly relevant to the query.
+The RRF step mitigates this effect by down-weighting passages that are not consistently ranked highly across signals.
+However, when evaluating Recall@k with high values of k, some of these additional candidates may occupy relevant positions, which can slightly reduce recall compared to other baselines.
+This highlights a characteristic behavior of the RRF algorithm when applied to entity-based signals: it aggressively optimizes the very top positions (Top-1) to maximize precision for the limited context window of the LLM.
+Although this strict filtering may push some marginally relevant documents further down the list, the substantial gain in MRR and Exact Match is far more valuable for a RAG system, where the generator's performance depends primarily on the quality of the very first retrieved chunks.

+Furthermore, this comparison perfectly validates the architectural choice of integrating Entity Linking over traditional sparse retrieval.
+While the \textit{Hybrid Sparse-Dense Baseline} (Dense+BM25) performs competitively in those mid-tier recall metrics, \textit{ELERAG} significantly outperforms it in the most critical ranking metrics, specifically Precision@1 ($0.695$ vs. $0.637$) and both MRR metrics.
+This empirical evidence demonstrates that our Entity Linking module successfully goes beyond mere syntactic overlap: by grounding terms to Wikidata, it resolves disambiguations and captures domain-specific relationships that push the precise gold chunk to the very top of the ranking, which is an essential requirement for the subsequent generation phase.

+To assess the dependence on the specific entity linking model, we also conducted experiments by varying the parameter $\alpha$ (see Sect. \ref{subsec:ELmodule}).
+Note that when $\alpha = 0$, the ranking is based only on the Wikidata API score (i.e., popularity), while when $\alpha = 1.0$, the ranking relies exclusively on the similarity score.
+The results are reported in Figure \ref{fig:alpha_sensitivity}.

+We observed almost no variation when $\alpha$ ranges between 0.0 and 1.0 (EM consistently equals 0.565, while MRR ranges between 0.668 and 0.674), confirming that our method is largely independent of the specific entity linking strategy employed.